box/developer.box.com/content/guides/getting-started/sandbox.md

 ## What is a developer sandbox?

-A developer sandbox is an environment isolated from your production (live) enterprise setup and keeps development activities separate from real business data.
+A developer sandbox is an environment isolated from your production (live) enterprise setup that keeps development activities separate from real business data.

 ## Why use a sandbox?

 Using a sandbox allows you to:

-* Safely build apps: develop securely within an enterprise-linked environment instead of a free standalone account.
+* Safely build apps within an enterprise-linked environment instead of a free standalone account.
-* Collaborate securely: you can work with both internal teams and external collaborators.
+*  Collaborate securely with both internal teams and external collaborators.
 Contractors, partners, and other external users can join the sandbox without accessing live systems and compromising security.
-* Test apps under realistic testing conditions: when synced, sandboxes inherit your enterprise’s plan and add-ons.
+* Test apps under realistic testing conditions, as sandboxes inherit your enterprise's plan and add-ons at creation time.
+If there are any changes to the plan and add-ons, it can be manually synced by an enterprise admin.

 ## Accessing your sandbox

-Sandboxes in Box are created by the enterprise admins.
+Sandboxes in Box are created by enterprise admins.
 See [this document][1] to learn how to create a sandbox.
 When you are assigned as a primary admin of a sandbox, you receive a log-in email from Box with your sandbox user ID.

-Click the link in the email to access the [Dev Console][2] inside the sandbox environment and set up a password.
+To access the [Dev Console][2] inside the sandbox environment and set up a password, click the link in the email.
 You can also access your sandbox by logging in with your sandbox credentials on [developer.box.com][3].

-The sandbox's primary admin can create individual sandbox user accounts, giving developers access to a new Box environment that reflects the same plan as their parent Box enterprise.
+The sandbox's primary admin can create individual sandbox accounts, giving developers access to a new Box environment that matches the plan of their parent Box enterprise.s

-### Access multiple sandboxes
+### Accessing multiple sandboxes

 As a primary admin, you can log into multiple sandboxes.
 If you want to use this functionality for existing sandboxes, you can remove the unique email address and get a system generated email.